raistlinJ/core-topo-gen/README.md

 	- Check gRPC host/port with `--host` and `--port`.
 - Long pause after “Traffic scripts written…”:
 	- Starting a CORE session can take time while services initialize.
 Use `--verbose` and check `core-daemon` logs for details.

+## Authentication and users

+The Web UI requires login.
+On first boot (when no users exist), it seeds a default administrator account:

+- Username: `coreadmin`
+- Password: `coreadmin`

+Change this password immediately after your first login.

+Managing users:
+- Admins can open the `Users` page in the navbar to create/delete users and reset passwords.
+- Any user can change their own password from `Profile` → `Change Password` or at `/me/password`.
+- The user database lives at `outputs/users/users.json`.

+Admin fallback safety:
+- If the users file exists but contains no admin, the app will create an `admin` account with a random password (or the value of `ADMIN_PASSWORD`).
+The generated password is logged on startup.